mikekenn/CSCI_Assignment_Two/README.md

 Share the screenshot of your shell.

 ## Question 3.
 Change `views.py` of your polls app and add a view which should use a template to render.
-When you run the server, you should be able to click on `[insert local URL]` (Port number might be different in your case) to open in browser and it should list all the questions.
+When you run the server, you should be able to click on `http://127.0.0.1:8000/` to open in browser and it should list all the questions.

 With a button to 'Vote'.
 On click of vote, it should open the choices for that question and the user must be able to vote on a hoice and submit.